MLB All-Time Hits Leader Rose Dies

 Rose, who also managed the Reds from 1984-89, was permanently banned from baseball in 1989 for betting on baseball.
 Two years later, Rose was deemed ineligible to ever be inducted into the National Baseball Hall of Fame.

-Known as “Charlie Hustle” for his never-ending competitive on the field, Rose was a 17-time All-Star.
+Known as “Charlie Hustle” for his never-ending competitiveness on the field, Rose was a 17-time All-Star.
 He earned a nod in the Midsummer Classic at five positions: second base, left field, right field, third base, and first base.

 Rose spent the first 16 years of his career with the Reds, being named the National League Rookie of the Year in 1963.
 He signed with the Philadelphia Phillies via free agency and played for that organization from 1979-83.
 Rose spent less than a season with the Montreal Expos before being traded back to the Reds for his final two-plus seasons.
 Rose won three World Series titles (1975, ’76 and ’80) as a player.